jangleboom/ThingManager/README.md

 <img align="right" src="./Screenshots/ThingManager.png" width="340"/>

-Configure ESP WiFi credentials and other default values for a RTK rover.
+Configure ESP WiFi credentials and other default values for a MQTT device.
 Start access point ("thing" + CHIP_ID + ".local"), go to 192.168.4.1, fill the web form, save and reboot.
 Use the saved data in your application.